emad-elsaid/inbox/README.md

 - The local server has 4 other routes for the sender and receiver to signal each other the webRTC offer and answer.

-## Help needed.

-This project needs a little help to be more stable, the code isn't large at all, the go server is one file, there are 2 javascript files for sender and receiver pages and another 2 files for signaling and webrtc common code.

 ## How to run

 - Clone the code